Columbia Residential & Off-Campus Housing

 SPS Housing Application

-Housing applications for Fall 2023 open Wednesday, March 15, 2023.
+Housing applications for Spring 2024 opened Sunday, October 1, 2023.
 Full-time, in-person, Master of Science students are eligible to apply for on-campus housing.
 Housing is available on a first-come, first-reserved basis and is not guaranteed.
 Housing applications will be reviewed and approved on a rolling basis.

 SPS students who have been admitted, paid their deposit, have a PID number, and have activated their UNI will be able to log in to the Housing Portal and submit a housing application.